We have updated our Privacy Policy. Please review to learn more. By continuing to use our services, you agree to these updates.

 The Kill Shot

 What happened next during the harrowing ordeal of Operation Neptune Spear has been the subject of much debate and speculation.
 But according to the official account, bin Laden was shot twice in the head by a SEAL who entered the bedroom after bin Laden refused to surrender.
-The SEALs quickly realized that they had found their target, and they began to gather intelligence and sensitive materials from the compound.
+The SEALs quickly realized they had found their target, and they began to gather intelligence and sensitive materials from the compound.

 Aftermath

 The story of how Navy SEALs killed bin Laden in Operation Neptune Spear is one of bravery, dedication, and precision.
 It’s a story of how America’s best and brightest can come together to achieve a seemingly impossible goal.
-But it’s also a story of sacrifice and loss, of the toll that war takes on those who fight it.